viam-modules/viam-mlmodelservice-triton/README.development.md

 Repeat until you arrive at a state you want to try to run.
 If you have unit tests, run them here until you are happy with the results.
+You can return to this step after testing the deployment to continue iterating, unless you need to regenerate the build system with different CMake parameters, in which case return to step 2 above.

 4. Reinstall the modified build to `/opt/viam`: